slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 * When "blinking", a CMOS CPU has been detected (`OUT (C),0 outputs $00`).
 * When "off", a NMOS CPU has been detected (`OUT (C),0 outputs $00`).

+Note: The Sharp LH5080A (CMOS version of LH0080A) "fails" the CMOS test, and the undocumented `OUT (C),0` instruction behaves the same way it does on NMOS CPUs.
+The CMOS-LED is blinking.

 **U880-LED (U)**

 When "on", a U880 CPU has been detected (U880, UA880, UB880 and similar), otherwise it is "off"